 - Their flights cost more than their competitors…but with crappier service!

 Words cannot express the dislike I have for United.
 They make my blood boil.
 US Airways used to be my most-hated airline in the States, but now I think United is far worse.
 At least US Airways is cheap!
 This video sums out everything I would tell United:

-One of the reasons why I love the Star Alliance is that it is a large airline network having far more members than Oneworld, including Air New Zealand, ANA, and Singapore Airlines – all top class airlines.
+One of the reasons I love the Star Alliance is that it is a large airline network with far more members than Oneworld, including Air New Zealand, ANA, and Singapore Airlines — all top class airlines.
 But if being a Star Alliance member means I have to fly United when I travel around America…no thanks.
 I’ll pass.

 If you’re looking for an airline, please choose anyone besides United.

 Update: Here’s the story of when my United flight had to make an emergency landing when we lost cabin pressure and dropped 20,000 feet.